t0ysw4r/qubes-doc/security/firewall.md

 Understanding firewalling in Qubes
 ----------------------------------

-Every qube in Qubes is connected to the network via a FirewallVM, which is used to enforce network-level policies.
+Every qube in Qubes is connected to the network via a FirewallVM (used to enforce network-level policies), which in turn is connected to a NetVM (hosting the network card(s)).
 By default there is one default FirewallVM, but the user is free to create more, if needed.

 For more information, see the following: